asaaki/io_shuten/README.md

 require "io_shuten"
 require "logger"

-logdev = IO_shuten::Redis.new( REDIS_INSTANCE )
+logdev = IO_shuten::Memory.new('log_node')
 logger = Logger.new(logdev)

-logger.info "This message will be stored in redis."
+logger.info "This message will be stored in memory."
 ```